-The pipeline of data collection and processing is shown in Fig. 4.
+The pipeline of data collection and processing is shown in Fig. 5.
 After collecting the user's voices at two channels, we first segment the voice for each word to remove the internal between neighboring words.
 For the voice signals of each pair of words, we transform the signals from the time domain to the time-frequency domain.
 Since both raw voice signals contain background noise, we further leverage spectrogram enhancement techniques to remove the noise and extract the information of the voices.
 Then, we measure the correlation between two enhanced spectrograms of each pair of words.
 If the correlation exceeds a threshold, the pair of signals is further checked for the second round.
-In the second round, we measure the similarity of two spectrograms.
-Here the similarity is defined as the proportions of shared information between two voices.
+In the second round, we measure the similarity between two spectrograms.
+Here the similarity is defined as the proportion of shared information between two voices.
 If the proportions of shared information fit the trained classifier, the word is regarded to be from the normal user.
-To tolerate wrong classification results, the final detection result of a sentence (voice command) is determined by a voting procedure of all words in it.
-Only if the number of votes that represent the voices are from the normal user exceeds the voting threshold, the voice source is regarded as the normal user.
+To tolerate wrong classification results, the final detection result of a sentence

+(voice command) is determined by a voting procedure of all words in it.
+Only if the number of votes that represent the voices from the normal user exceeds the voting threshold, is the voice source regarded as the normal user.

-B. Word segmentation and spectrogram generation
+3.2 Word segmentation and spectrogram generation

 Each audio signal includes two parts: the voice and background noise.
-The voice contain abundant features of the user's voice, while the noise part only records the acoustic noise in the background.
+The voice contains abundant features of the user's voice, while the noise part only records the acoustic noise in the background.
 In our system, we only focus on the user's voice in order to reduce the influence of the acoustic noise in the background.
-Since the voice recorded by the normal microphone has much more features of the user's air voice, we segment each audio sample into different words by performing HMM-based word segmentation techniques [18] on the audio sample recorded by the normal microphone.
+Since the voice recorded by the normal microphone has much more features of the user's air voice, we segment each audio sample into different words by performing Hidden Markov Model (HMM) based word segmentation techniques [23] on the air voice.

 Also, we need to find features to measure the relationship and differences between two voices collected from two microphones to distinguish whether the voice is from a normal user.
-In order to capture features on time-frequency domain, we perform STFT on each word and each audio sample with a window size of about 22 ms based on:
+In order to capture features on time-frequency domain, we perform short-time Fourier transform (STFT) on each word and each audio sample with a window size of about 22 ms based on: